bbtsoftware/BBT.StrategyPattern/docs/usage/use-with-ioc.md

----
-Order: 30
-Title: Use with IoC
+# Use with IoC

-Description: Example how to use BBT.StrategyPattern with IoC.
+Example how to use BBT.StrategyPattern with IoC.
----

 ```csharp
 public void WorksWithIocNinject()